30 Second Guide to Australian Permit Requirements for Promotions

 You do not require a competition permit to conduct a test of skill promotion if there is no element of chance involved in winning.
 However, you must ensure that:

 - All entries are judged individually on their merit.

 - One winner is chosen at a judge’s decision based on skill or originality.
 Please note that you cannot run a test of skill promotion where entrants can potentially submit the same answer or result.
 E.g. Who played the villain in the movie 'Joker'?’

 Permits for games of chance are not required in Victoria, Tasmania, Queensland or Western Australia.

-You may require a permit if the promotion is running in the Australian Capital Territory (A.C.T), New South Wales (N.S.W) or Northern Territory (N.T) subject to state specific regulation.
-Here’s is an over view of regulations:
+You may require a permit if the promotion is running in the Australian Capital Territory (A.C.T), South Australia (S.A), New South Wales (N.S.W) or Northern Territory (N.T) subject to state specific regulation.
+Here’s is an overview of regulations:

-In A.C.T a promoter must obtain a permit if the total prize pool exceeds $?3000 and there is print advertising.
-If the promotion is run solely online, a permit is not required unless a promotional website or application is hosted in A.C.T.
+In A.C.T a promoter must obtain a permit if the total prize pool exceeds $3,000 and there is traditional/print advertising.
+If the promotion is run solely online, a permit is not required unless a promotional website or web based application is hosted in A.C.T.

 Prize Draws & Announcing Winners

 There are state specific regulations that apply to prize draw conduct.
-You must also publish the names of competition winners on a website or in the relevant local or state based newspaper.
-For national promotions, winners can be announced in ‘The Australian’ newspaper.
-Permit fees and administration costs are based on the total prize pool and promotional mechanics.
+You must also publish the names of competition winners on a website, social media feed or in the relevant local or state based newspaper.
+Winners of national promotions can be announced in ‘The Australian’ newspaper.

 Need help with competition permits in Australia?